Asgrim Knutson Skaro: Early life

-Asgrim Knutson Skaro was born on June 4, 1829 in Hallingdal, Buskerud in the Kingdom of Norway to Knud Ellingsen Skaro and Guro Eriksdatter.
+Asgrim Knutson Skaro was born on June 4, 1829, in Hallingdal, Buskerud in the Kingdom of Norway to Knud Ellingsen Skaro and Guro Eriksdatter.
 At the age of 19 Skaro emigrated to the United States in 1846 on the Brig ship "Tricolor" out of Christiania.
-Skaro served in the United States Army during the Mexican–American War at Fort Snelling in Saint Paul, Minnesota from 1847-1852.
+Skaro served in the United States Army during the Mexican–American War at Fort Snelling in Saint Paul, Minnesota from 1847 to 1852.
 Skaro eventually settled the area of what is now St. Peter, Minnesota in 1852 alongside two fellow Norwegians, the brothers Matthias Evenson and Peder "Per" Evenson.
-Skaro was elected as the Treasurer of Nicollet County, Minnesota from 1858-1861.
+Skaro was elected as the Treasurer of Nicollet County, Minnesota from 1858 to 1861.
 He was also a member of Lodge Number 12 of the Odd Fellows in St. Peter.
 In July 1858 around 50 men from St. Peter and the surrounding area formed a militia named the "St. Peter Guards" and elected Skaro as their Captain.

 American Civil War

 The 2nd Minnesota Regiment of Volunteers just before they left for the Civil War at Fort Snelling in 1861.